Thaekeh/MyPortfolio/content/projects/trainthatbrain.md

 This means that for someone that loves beautiful design (like me) it was not too exciting to use.<br>

-### The solution
+### The Solution

-Since I had been learning HTLM, CSS, JS, and, most recently, Vue.js over the past few years I decided to try and create my own software to tackle the issues I had with LWT.
+Since I had been learning HTML, CSS, JS, and, most recently, Vue.js over the past few years I decided to try and create my own software to tackle the issues I had with LWT.

 There were a few things that I had to figure out before I could start coding.